Find information on temperature, rainfall and seasonal activities to help plan your holiday in Sydney.

 Winter (June – August)

-Sydney’s coolest months are June to August when average temperatures drop between 8.8 - 17°C (47.8 - 62.6°F).
-Sydney’s rainfall is generally highest in June, with an average of 132 mm (5.2”), while July is the coolest month when average daytime temperatures reach just 13°C (55°F).
+Sydney’s winter months are June to August when average temperatures drop between 8.8 - 17°C (47.8 - 62.6°F).
+Sydney’s rainfall is generally highest in June, with an average of 132 mm (5.2 inches), while July is the coolest month when average daytime temperatures reach just 13°C (55°F).

 Spring (September – November)

 In spring, days are warmer but the humidity is not as high as summer.
 Average daily temperatures range from 11 - 23°C (51.8 - 73.4°F).

 Frequently Asked Questions about the weather in Sydney